-Note: everything you read here is from my journal.
-I wrote in my journal at all times of day and night during my journey on the PCT – from 3 am, when something woke me in the night, to 12-noon when the beauty of the world sparked reflection within myself.
-Some reflections I’ve kneaded and molded to sound poetic and comprehensive.
-Other passages I left exactly how I wrote at the time, leaving the words preserved as memories.
+Note: Everything you read here is from my journal.
+During my journey on the Pacific Crest Trail, I wrote in my journal at all hours of the day and night from 3 a.m., when sounds from outside my tent crept into my sleep, to 12 noon, when the beauty of the world sparked reflection within myself.
+Some thoughts I’ve kneaded and molded to sound poetic and comprehensive; Other passages, I left exactly how I wrote them then, leaving the words preserved as memories.

-I’ve organized them here with the title card, “Where Do We Belong” because the general theme is fluid with these thoughts.
-I hope you enjoy them.
+I’ve organized journal entries with the title card, “Where Do We Belong,” because these thoughts’ compose a fluid general theme.
+I hope you enjoy.

-If you find yourself turning up your nose or thinking this post is way too out-there, maybe a little hippy, stop what you’re doing.
+If you find yourself turning up your nose or thinking this post is way too out there, maybe a little hippy, stop what you’re doing.
 Leave your computer immediately.
-Lace up a good pair of hiking boots, and take a walk in the woods.
+Lace up a good pair of hiking boots and walk in the woods.

-Then, come back and read with eyes fresh from the nature perspective.
-Things may become a little clearer. 😉
+Then, come back and read with eyes fresh from the nature perspective – things may become clearer. 😉

-I have heard people say that returning to the mountains feels like returning home.
-I understand the concept of this sentiment, but never truly related to it.
+People say that returning to the mountains feels like returning home.
+I understand the concept, but the sentiment didn’t resonate.
 I don’t feel home on top of a mountain.
 In fact, I mostly feel wobbly.

-Being amongst the trees feels like home to me.
-The pine and cedar scented moss covered earth.
-I do feel home among the trees.
+I feel at home among the trees, in the uncertain and overpowering forests.
 It’s an unlikely familiarity.
-I was raised for half of my life in a desert town, and the other half on a tropical island.
+I was raised for half of my life in a desert town and the other half on a tropical island.

-As I walk through the northern forests of California the familiar safe scent takes me back to an unpredictable place.
-I remember a trip to Minnesota I went on when I was about 6 years-old, and then 10, and then 12, and my last trip at 19.
+As I walk through California’s northern forests, the familiar, safe scent takes me back to an unpredictable place.
+I remember a trip to Minnesota I went on when I was about 6 years old, and then 10, and then 12, and my last trip at 19.
 I recall how much this place I’d never been felt homey – like familiarity untouched.
-For a long time I had this profound urge to live in Minnesota.
+I had this profound urge to live in Minnesota for a long time.
 I told my Dad, who was born and raised there, how much this place felt like home to me.
-I was a child, still I remember using those exact words, “this place feels like home” but I didn’t understand why.
+I was a child, but I remember saying, “This place feels like home.”
+I didn’t understand why.

-I think now, as crazy as it sounds, it was the trees.
+I think now, as crazy as it may sound, it was the trees.

-Prior to my first visit I couldn’t recall seeing anything quit like the trees I saw in Minnesota – aspen, cedar, white pine.
+Before my first visit, I couldn’t recall seeing anything like the trees I saw in Minnesota – aspen, cedar, white pine.
 It was the trees, even then… the trees calling me home.

 I wonder about humans’ innate gravitation to the forest.
 I think of my ancestors.
-As a white woman with European roots I would be ignorant to assume my descendants don’t hold culpability in stealing land from native inhabitants.
-This is a reality that cuts my connection, a deep severance which I remain aware.
-I want to be apart of this place, work with nature, not against her.
-I want to belong to a place that never should have been inhabited by me to begin with.
+As a white woman with European roots, I would be ignorant to assume my descendants don’t hold culpability in stealing land from native inhabitants.
+This reality cuts my connection, a deep severance I remain aware of.
+I want to be a part of this place and work with nature, not against her.
+I want to belong to a place that never should have been inhabited by me, to begin with.
 My non-native roots feel spliced.

-I hope we can learn to recognize our faulted history, our ancestral connection to the disembodiment of this country and this land.
-One day perhaps, we can repair the damage we’ve caused by acknowledging and changing continued practices that damage Mother Earth and her native people.
+I hope we can learn to recognize our faulted history and our ancestral connection to the disembodiment of this country and this land.
+One day, perhaps, we can repair the damage we’ve caused by acknowledging and changing continued practices that damage Mother Earth and her native people.

-With disconnection we lose our sense of belonging.
-We can’t bring together the inner-workings of our being with the outer workings and natural movement of the breeze, valleys, or streams.
+With disconnection, we lose our sense of belonging.
+We can’t bring together the inner workings of our being with the outer workings of the earth, the natural movement of the breeze, valleys, or streams.

-But once the distance between the wild of the world and the wild of our soul closes in, the primitive and instinctual energy flows into one, and you recognize that you do belong here.
+Once the distance between the wild of the world and the wild of our soul closes in, the primitive and instinctual energy flows into one, and you recognize true belonging.